lightning-falcons/CubePlugin/README.md

 Despite what the UE5 project name suggests, LiBACK (CubePlugin) is not in fact a plugin.
 The important files all live within the Source folder.

 LiBACK was only tested on the VIVE headset.
 However, after enabling the appropriate UE5 plugins, use with other headsets should be possible.
+The specifications on which the test was performed: Windows 11, RTX 4090 GPU, i9-14900KF processor, 64 GB RAM.
+Set the configuration file appropriately according to your hardware availabilities.

 ## Example
 The following images are screenshots of the sVR playback of point clouds in Katoomba.